vinland-technology/flict/README.md

 ## Report

 A report of the component's compatibility with suggested outbound licenses is created.
-By default a short text report is created.
-With the tools also comes a couple of Report format that can be used.
+By default a short text report is created, but flict can provide a report in a couple of formats.

 ## Report formats